 As a final example, the map in Figure 6.9, “Audio map example 3” shows the mapping of a 5.1 source into a 5.1 DCP.

-The Refer to existing DCP checkbox isonly applicable if the selected content is an existing DCP.
-It allows you to get the audio content from the existing DCP by referencing it (rather than copying).
+The Use this DCP's audio as OV and make VF checkbox is only applicable if the selected content is an existing DCP.
+It allows you to make a VF DCP, using the audio content from the existing DCP by referencing it (rather than copying).
 See the section called “Making overlay files”.